hainuo-wang/tputop/README.md

 Acknowledgements
 ----------------

-- [NVTOP](https://github.com/Syllo/nvtop) - The original GPU monitoring tool this project is based on
+- nvtop - The original GPU monitoring tool this project is based on.
-- [Google TPU Research Cloud (TRC)](https://sites.research.google/trc/) - For providing TPU resources for development and testing
+- Google TPU Research Cloud (TRC) - For providing TPU resources for development and testing.